 The jury commissioner shall postpone and reschedule the service of a juror who is regularly employed by an employer with five or fewer full-time employees or their equivalent if, during the same period, another employee of the employer has been summoned for jury service. § 13-71-116.5, C.R.S.

 II.
-Jurors who are Disqualified.
-See § 13-71-105, C.R.S.
+Jurors Disqualified Pursuant to C.R.S. §13-71-105